loginov-rocks/Contentstack-Store-Locator/README.md

 ### Contentstack

-Unfortunately, exported content types could not be imported without changes:
+Unfortunately, exported content types could not be imported without some adjustments:

 1. Remove `format` property from `store_detail_page.json` for Latitude and Longitude (lines 87 and 106).
 2. Remove `Brand Color` custom field completely (lines 122-135).